1zgi/3D_Object_Loader_and_Viewer/README.md

 - Use the ground plane as a reference for model size
 - Enable shadows for more realistic viewing
 - File association works great for quick model previewing
-- If you don't have any prepared .obj files, you can visit the models folder amoung the source code files
+- If you don't have any prepared .obj files, you can visit the "models" folder on top.
+Download & View with ViewMe.exe

 ## 📧 **Support**
 ViewMe is designed to be a simple, fast 3D model viewer.
 For issues with specific models, check that they follow standard Wavefront OBJ format.